ash/num-seq/fibonacci/README.md

 [fibonacci-loop.cpp](fibonacci-loop.cpp) — No recursion used, a very fast solution to print the sequence.

+[fibonacci-pre-computed.cpp](fibonacci-pre-computed.cpp) — Pre-compute the values once, and use them later in the program.

 ## Raku solutions

 [fibonacci.raku](fibonacci.raku) — using multi-methods to define the function.
 Slow for numbers more than ~20.